EduTECH-Warje/Python_Notes/README.md

 # Python_Notes
 "Python Notes and Resources"

-Welcome to the GitHub repository for Python Notes and Resources!
+Welcome to the EduTECH GitHub repository for Python Notes and Resources!
 This repository is dedicated to providing a comprehensive collection of Python programming notes, code snippets, and valuable resources for Python enthusiasts, beginners, and experienced developers alike.

 🐍 About Python:
 Python is a versatile and powerful programming language known for its simplicity and readability.
 Whether you're a novice looking to learn Python from scratch or an experienced programmer seeking to enhance your Python skills, this repository has something for everyone.